GameDevBox/Game-Launcher-Unity/README.md

 Download UnityPackage and import it to the project.
 🔥see the video tutorial for how it works: https://youtu.be/v2L1aKFOhf4

+Small Update: I've added "Screen.resolutions" to the screen dropdown, so it now caches all available resolutions at startup via code.

 Just a guy making games.
 Exploring the world of game development with Unity tutorials, coding tips, and shader magic, and fixing bugs.